 Beef Stew with Cranberries

-Beef Stew with Cranberries ♥ KitchenParade.com, an easy weeknight stew based on old Swedish recipe, just chunks of beef slow-cooked with onion and cranberry.
+Beef Stew with Cranberries ♥ KitchenParade.com, an old Swedish recipe and easy weeknight stew, just beef slow-cooked with onion and cranberry.

 Swedish cookbooks offer dozens of traditional recipes for Kalops, sometimes anglicized to Callops.
-Centuries ago, the meat and gravy mixture was served on sailing ships so most recipes call for a generous quantity of allspice or cloves to mask the taste of (ewwww ....) spoiled meat on long voyages.
+Centuries ago, the meat and gravy mixture was served on Nordic sailing ships so most recipes call for a generous quantity of allspice or cloves to mask the taste of (ewwww .... sorry) spoiled meat on long voyages.

 My delicious variation creates morsels of tender meat in a fruit-sweetened gravy that to my taste is decidedly addictive.